 We have already explained the sizing system for storage, now let’s take a look at the cost of shipping for that.

 Even if you do not sell products on Amazon, you can still use the FBA facilities.
-If you have a third-party platform that sells your product or even a dedicated website owned by your business, FBA can fulfil your shipping needs.
+If you have a third-party platform that sells your product or even a dedicated website owned by your business, FBA can fulfill your shipping needs.
 This process is known as Multi Channel Fulfilment or MCF.
 The only difference between these two categories is that MCF tends to be higher than Amazon when sold in bulk.

 Depending on customer’s choice, Amazon categorizes shipping speed into Priority (Same or Next day shipping), Expedited (2 days shipping) and standard (shipping within 3 to 5 days).